 We recommend applying for your visa three months in advance, because some cases may take longer to process.
 Also be sure to apply for the correct visa, because you are not allowed to study with a tourist visa.

 There is a comprehensive list of information on the German Federal Foreign Office's visa regulations page.

 If you need to give a German address for your visa application, and don't know yours yet, you can give the information for Offenburg University of Applied Sciences (Badstrasse 24, 77654 Offenburg).

-- Passport valid for the entirety of your studies
+- Passport (valid for the entire duration of your studies)

 In order to receive a student visa, foreign students must be able to prove to German authorities that they have enough financial support during their studies.
 This means, you must prove that you are able to cover at least your first year of studies.
 Currently, that amounts to € 861 per month, or a total of € 10,332 for a year of study.